Oaxaca Itinerary | Unique & Best Things to Do in Oaxaca City | 3 Days – 2 Weeks

-Filled with timeless culture, it’s own unique cuisine, bustling markets, fascinating Mixteca and Zapotec ruins, and stunning landscapes, Oaxaca is a magical place to visit in Mexico.
-With so much richness and diversity, planning a Oaxaca itinerary can be overwhelming.
-After spending nearly five months in this charming colonial city, I only scratched the surface.
+Filled with timeless culture, its own unique cuisine, bustling markets, fascinating Mixteca and Zapotec ruins, and stunning landscapes, Oaxaca is a magical place to visit in Mexico.
+With so much richness and diversity, planning for an Oaxaca itinerary for the first time can be overwhelming.

-Here’s how to experience the top things to do in Oaxaca City with day by day Oaxaca itineraries.
+Here are the top things to do in Oaxaca City with multiple and diverse Oaxaca itinerary options.

 Table of Contents